(A traditional 121 Cribbage Board)

 - Having a Jack of the same suit as the randomly selected card is known as a nob.
 Nobs are worth 1 point.

 As mentioned before, the two cards discarded by each player forms the crib.
-In the Crib round, only the dealer gets to count the crib and is rewarded points in the same number of ways as the Counting round.
+In the Crib round, only the dealer gets to count the crib and is rewarded points in the same number of ways as the Counting round, with the exception that a flush only scores if it includes the starter card.

 A free online version of Cribbage can be found here.